calliconfused/GitLack/README.md

 # GitLack renamed from FanController
 This is a simple project of an enclosure for a 3D printer which controls the fan speed and some lights.
 But why the name GitLack?
-It's a German acronym and it mean "Gehäuse Innen Temperatur & LED An/Aus Controller Krempel".
+It's a German acronym and it means "Gehäuse Innen Temperatur & LED An/Aus Controller Krempel".
 Word by word translated in English it mean "Enclosure Inside Temperature & LED On/Off Controller Junk".
 On the other hand, the first syllable Git I want to share my project with you and I was stupid to built direct the right cabinet for my 3D printer.
 The last syllable for the name which I made the enclosure.

 Why this project?